kevinGodell/pam-diff/README.md

     - Specific regions of pixels will be ignored when checking for differences.
     - To use this option, create a regions array and set the mask option to true.
     - `difference` and `percent` of the individual region is ignored.
-Set a global value.
+Set global values.

     ```javascript
     const region1 = {